navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 Vanguards
 =========
-Vanguards for Onion Services (i.e., Full Vanguards) is a feature to protect against guard discovery and related traffic analysis attacks.
+Vanguards for `Onion Services <#id9>`_ (i.e., Full Vanguards) is a feature to protect against guard discovery and related traffic analysis attacks.
 It was introduced as a beta add-on in 2018 [#]_.
 Since Tor version 0.4.7, Vanguards are enabled by default, and you no longer need to install the add-on.

 Accessing Onion Services Without Tor
 ====================================
-Browsing Onion Services from your standard web browser without using Tor is possible.
+Browsing `Onion Services <#id9>`_ from your standard web browser without using Tor is possible.
 There are services on the Surface Web [#]_ (e.g. onion.re, onion.foundation, tor2web.io) that will proxy the traffic to you, as shown in the example below.

 .. figure:: images/image28.png
    :width: 800